Bugi-Sulistiyo/Comparing-EfficientNet-and-MobileNet-on-Glaucoma-Detection/README.md

 - `dataset\` --> (hidden) hide because have a large size. store source dataset, prepared dataset, and augmented dataset
 - `lampiran\` --> store all file from data\ that will be attached on skripsi
 - `main\scripts\` --> store all the script used in this project

+## Replication Procedures
+1. Download all the dataset mentioned above and stored it in `dataset` directory.
+2. Prepare global variable stored in `.env` file.
+All varieble used could be seen on <a href="https://github.com/Bugi-Sulistiyo/Comparing-EfficientNet-and-MobileNet-on-Glaucoma-Detection/blob/main/var_guide.txt">`var_guide.txt`</a>
+3. Run the existing script based on the numbering of existing directories and files